SirLorrence/Path-Tracer/README.md

 # Ray Tracer

-A Ray Tracer Renderer that is written in C++.
-This project is for me to learn about how Ray-tracing works.
+A Ray Tracer Renderer using C++.
+This project is aimed at helping me understand the fundamentals of Ray-tracing and how it works.

 ### Site Links:
 - [Quick thoughts after finishing RayTracingInOneWeekend](https://www.laurencesadler.com/ray-tracer-part-1)